Mounjaro vs Retatrutide: What to Know

 Retatrutide is a new medication in development from Eli Lilly — the same company that makes Mounjaro.
 It uses three hormones instead of two.
+Early Phase 3 data suggests it may produce stronger weight loss, but it is not yet FDA-approved and not available at any pharmacy.

 Quick Comparison